Osso Buco – Delicious!

-Today I’m going to show you all how I make the Perfect Osso Buco dish with some of the most beautiful pieces of veal I’ve seen in a while!
+Making The Perfect Osso Buco _ Chef Jean-Pierre Today I’m going to show you all how I make the Perfect Osso Buco dish with some of the most beautiful pieces of veal I’ve seen in a while!
 If you would prefer something other than Veal, or if Veal is too expensive, try this same recipe with Lamb or Pork and it will come out just as delicious!

-The traditional Osso Buco Milanese is served with a saffron risotto.
+The traditional Osso Buco Milanese is served with saffron risotto.
 As much as I love that dish, this one is much quicker to make and just as delicious.
 If you choose, instead of risotto, you can also serve this with polenta.
 This is a dish that is fun to make and one that family and friends are going to love.
 I hope you enjoy!

-4.39 from 26 votes
+4.48 from 44 votes

 Servings 2 Servings